The first lecture in the debate was by Harald Bredahl from Fmc/dupont the company doing the seaweed trawling.

 Most of the miraculous cures we noticed were in the research phase – in fact nearly all were.

 First of all if seaweed derivatives are so vital for our health then it is indeed a precious commodity – using massive trawlers to scrape the seaweed beds is not a clever way of harvesting such a precious resource, especially as it destroys far more than it lands.
-We have reports of receeding seaweed all over our coast – clearly the state should stop this and find harvesting methods that are far more ecological and sensetive.
+We have reports of receding seaweed all over our coast – clearly the state should stop this and find harvesting methods that are far more ecological and sensitive.

 But then perhaps this is all a bluff?